oa-333/elog/README.md

 This log target takes another target as the final destination:

-    // define a segmented log target with 4K segment size ELogSegmentedFileTarget fileTarget("logs", "app.log", 4096, nullptr);
+    // define a segmented log target with 4K segment size ELogTarget* fileTarget = new ELogSegmentedFileTarget("logs", "app.log", 4096, nullptr);

-    // combine it with a deferred log target ELogDeferredTarget deferredTarget(&fileTarget);
+    // combine it with a deferred log target ELogTarget* deferredTarget = new ELogDeferredTarget(fileTarget);

-    // now set it as the system log target ELogSystem::setLogTarget(&deferredTarget);
+    // now set it as the system log target ELogSystem::setLogTarget(deferredTarget);

-The ELogDeferredTarget is quite simplistic, and simple wakes up the logging thread for each log message.
+The ELogDeferredTarget is quite simplistic.
+It wakes up the logging thread for each log message.
-The ELogQueuedTarget provides more control over this, by allowing to specify batch size and timeout, so the logging thread wakes up either when the queued number of messages exceeds some limit, or that a specified timeout has passed since last time it woke up.
+The ELogQueuedTarget provides more control, by allowing to specify a batch size and a timeout, so the logging thread wakes up either when the queued number of log messages exceeds some limit, or that a specified timeout has passed since last time it woke up.
 In the example above we can change it like this:

-    // define a segmented log target with 4K segment size ELogSegmentedFileTarget fileTarget("logs", "app.log", 4096, nullptr);
+    // define a segmented log target with 4K segment size ELogTarget* fileTarget = new ELogSegmentedFileTarget("logs", "app.log", 4096, nullptr);

-    // combine it with a queued log target with batch size 64, and 500 milliseconds timeout ELogQueuedTarget queuedTarget(&fileTarget, 64, 500);
+    // combine it with a queued log target with batch size 64, and 500 milliseconds timeout ELogTarget* queuedTarget = new ELogQueuedTarget(fileTarget, 64, 500);

-    // now set it as the system log target ELogSystem::setLogTarget(&queuedTarget);
+    // now set it as the system log target ELogSystem::setLogTarget(queuedTarget);

 The ELogQuantumTarget mentioned above can be use das follows:

-    // define a segmented log target with 4K segment size ELogSegmentedFileTarget fileTarget("logs", "app.log", 4096, nullptr);
+    // define a segmented log target with 4K segment size ELogTarget* fileTarget = new ELogSegmentedFileTarget("logs", "app.log", 4096, nullptr);

-    // combine it with a quantum log target that can handle a burst of 1 million log messages ELogQuantumTarget quantumTarget(&fileTarget, 1024 * 1024);
+    // combine it with a quantum log target that can handle a burst of 1 million log messages ELogTarget* quantumTarget = new ELogQuantumTarget(&fileTarget, 1024 * 1024);

-    // now set it as the system log target ELogSystem::setLogTarget(&quantumTarget);
+    // now set it as the system log target ELogSystem::setLogTarget(quantumTarget);

 ### Flush Policy